frizzlenpop/FrizzlenRanks/docs/tab.md

 ### Compatibility with Other Plugins

-FrizzlenRanks strives for maximum compatibility, but some plugins may conflict:
+FrizzlenRanks strives for maximum compatibility:

-1. **Other Tab Plugins**: Disable their tab formatting features if using FrizzlenRanks
+1. **Other Tab Plugins**: FrizzlenRanks uses a robust approach to maintain sorting even when other plugins try to modify it
-2. **Scoreboard Plugins**: May need configuration to avoid conflict
+2. **Scoreboard Plugins**: FrizzlenRanks uses the prefix "FR_" for teams to avoid conflicts
 3. **Chat Plugins**: Ensure they're configured to respect Vault prefixes/suffixes

+The enhanced persistence system ensures that even if another plugin temporarily changes the tab sorting, FrizzlenRanks will restore the correct sorting within seconds.

 ## Advanced Tab Configuration